Darioc18/memory-game/README.md

 ### Colours

-For the color palette, I drew inspiration from the existing color palette used in the images of the cards.
-This allowed me to create a harmonious and cohesive set of colors for the game.
+For the color palette, I took inspiration from the existing color palette used in the images of the cards.
+When the cards are not flipped, I aimed for a neutral palette to create a comfortable experience without overwhelming colors.
+This approach allows the flipped cards' colors to stand out and provide a pleasing visual contrast for users.
 I created a visual palette by using [coolors.co](https://coolors.co).

 ![Color palette](assets/images/readme-images/palette.png)